input-output-hk/catalyst-libs/rust/signed_doc/README.md

 ### Signature protected header

-As it mentioned earlier, Catalyst signed document utilizes `COSE Signed Data Object` format, which allows to provide mutlisignature functionality.
+As it mentioned earlier, Catalyst signed document utilizes `COSE Signed Data Object` format, which allows to provide mutli-signature functionality.
 In that regard,
 each Catalyst signed document [COSE] signature **must** include the following protected header field: